W.H. Auden was a twentieth century poet

 St. Edmund’s School, Hindhead Surrey.
 Gresham’s School, Holt, Suffolk.
 Christchurch College, Oxford.

-Chronology/Biography of W.H.
+Timeline/Biography of W.H.
 Auden:

 1908: The family moved to Birmingham, England where Auden stayed until he was thirteen developing an interest in urban, industrial scenes.